kevinsullivan/software-logic/README.md

 **Prerequisites.** The course is open to advanced undergraduates (with at least one course in theoretical computer science: algorithms or theory of computing; or, with permission, CS 2102 as taught by Sullivan).

 **Learning Objectives.** Students who take this course will come to understand advanced functional programming, higher-order logic and interactive proof construction; and major applications of these ideas to programming language specification, the specification and verification of programs written in imperative languages, and to the formalization of mathematics.
-The course  uses the Lean Prover as an interactive proof assistant and programming system, and the book, Baanen, Bentkamp, Blanchette, Holzel, and Limperg, [*The Hitchhiker's Guide to Logical Verification*](https://github.com/blanchette/logical_verification_2020/blob/master/hitchhikers_guide.pdf), Standard Edition, published online, Oct 12, 2020.
+The course  uses the Lean Prover as an interactive proof assistant and programming system

+**Required Reading.** Baanen, Bentkamp, Blanchette, Holzel, and Limperg, [*The Hitchhiker's Guide to Logical Verification*](https://github.com/blanchette/logical_verification_2020/blob/master/hitchhikers_guide.pdf), Standard Edition, published online, Oct 12, 2020.

 **Grading.** Course grades will be based on four homework assignments; a semester project; and two exams.